Cedar Rapids Divorce Lawyer

 A paternity test can be useful for several reasons.
 It can, most importantly, determine the parental responsibility of a child whose paternity is in question.
 Knowing the results of the paternity test can help you determine whether or not you are then financially and personally responsible for the child.
 This certainty may provide relief and will allow you to then definitively decide on your next course of action.

-How much will my divorce or custody matter cost?
+How much will my divorce matter cost?

 There are never any guarantees how much a divorce will cost.
 Factors that influence cost include: level of case complexity, cooperation of the other party, temperament of the other party’s attorney, and time involved.
-No one can say for certain how much a divorce or custody action will cost in total.
+No one can say for certain how much a divorce action will cost in total.
 Sometimes the proceedings can be delayed when one or more parties do not complete court requirements in a timely manner, while other times the complexities of life get in the way.

 Any attorney should provide you with a rough estimate of how much they expect your case to cost in total, however, you should be aware that the number is merely a guess based on past experiences with similar cases.
 At Arenson Law Group, PC, our family law attorneys strive to provide you with a close estimate of total cost at the outset of your case, keeping in mind that that number may change as the case develops.
 Contact Arenson Law Group, PC, for more details about pricing and to schedule your free initial consultation!